modalitysystems/modalitysoftware-docs/twa/dependencies.md

 TWA contains the following dependencies.
-Below the first table are the dependencies of our custom Modality packages for completeness.
+Below the first table are the dependencies of our private custom Modality packages for completeness.
 Name | Version | Open Source
 --- | --- | ---
 Autofac | 4.8.1 | Yes